RV-HATE: Reinforced Multi-Module Voting for Implicit Hate Speech Detection: Error Analysis

 \section{Error Analysis}

 We analyze the false positive or false negative samples from each dataset to better understand why the RV-HATE fails to detect them correctly.
-We categorize these error samples into three different types: $\mathtt{type1}$ refers to broken instances which contain grammatical errors, typographical errors or special characters; $\mathtt{type2}$ denotes ambiguous instances that are difficult to clearly classify as hate or not-hate; $\mathtt{type3}$ corresponds to mislabeled instances; and $\mathtt{type4}$ includes all remaining cases that cannot be assigned to any of the aforementioned categories.
+We categorize these error samples into three different types: $\mathtt{type1}$ refers to broken instances that contain grammatical errors, typographical errors or special characters; $\mathtt{type2}$ denotes ambiguous instances that are difficult to clearly classify as hate or not-hate; $\mathtt{type3}$ corresponds to mislabeled instances; and $\mathtt{type4}$ includes all remaining cases that cannot be assigned to any of the aforementioned categories.
 Two experts annotate the error samples according to these three types.

 Table~\ref{tab:error_types1} reports the distribution of error types for each dataset.
-IHC shows a high proportion of $\mathtt{type2}$ errors (45.15\%), as IHC--implicit hate speech dataset--contains a large amount of implicit and ambiguous data.
+IHC shows a high proportion of $\mathtt{type2}$ errors (45.15\%), as the dataset consists of implicit and ambiguous instances.
 Error samples from IHC also exhibit a high proportion of ambiguous instances.
 SBIC exhibits a comparable proportion of $\mathtt{type2}$ (33.38\%) and $\mathtt{type3}$ errors (23.35\%).
 Since SBIC is an offensive language dataset, offensive expressions differ in definitions from hate speech or are subject to annotator bias, resulting in both ambiguous $\mathtt{type2}$ and mislabeled $\mathtt{type3}$ errors.
+In the case of DYNA, the majority of errors belong to $\mathtt{type2}$ (33.20\%) and $\mathtt{type3}$ (44.76\%), with $\mathtt{type3}$ accounting for the largest proportion.
+This result suggests that annotation inconsistencies play a significant role in DYNA errors.
+In particular, a high proportion of mislabeled and ambiguous instances indicates that DYNA likely contains a variety of dynamic and context-dependent expressions.
+Hateval shows the greatest degree of annotator noise $\mathtt{type3} $(41.78\%), indicating a large number of mislabeled instances.
+Manual inspection further confirms that the dataset contains substantial label noise.
+In contrast, as a machine-generated dataset, Toxigen exhibits no typographical errors or broken sentences.
+However, $\mathtt{type2}$ errors account for 50\% of the error samples, indicating that Toxigen includes many semantically ambiguous instances despite its clean text.
 Further analyses are provided in Appendix~\ref{app:error_analysis}.
-This analysis highlights that ambiguous and mislabeled instances constitute a major source of performance degradation across datasets.